andresca94/Simple-Movie-Recommender/README.md

 I'm gonna use a cutoff m as the 90th percentile.
 In other words, for a movie to be featured in the charts, it must have more votes than at least 90% of the movies on the list.
 As percentile decreases, the number of movies considered will increase.</p>

 Next and the most important step is to calculate the weighted rating for each qualified movie.
-To do this, you will:
+To do this:

 Define a function, weighted_rating();
 I have calculated m and C so will be just pass them as an argument to the function;